Psychoeducational & Autism (ASD) Assessment

 What happens after the assessment?

 The assessment report will summarize the findings and provide recommendations.
-You may choose to share all or some of the report with the school or employer to help secure support and accommodations.
+You may choose to share all or some of the report with the school to help secure support and accommodations.
 Based on the findings, in discussion with the psychologist, you may be referred to other providers to explore treatment options.

 Are Psychoeducational with Autism Assessments covered by OHIP?